the-ivii/PythonPractise/to-do-l1st/Readme.md

 ## Features

+- Get a calendar to segregate your tasks according to your day
+- Get the total number of incomplete tasks
-- Add new tasks to the to-do list
+- Add new tasks to the to-do list according to the day
 - View all tasks
 - Delete tasks once completed